joshmorgan1000/libharmonics/docs/Training.md

 ```

 Open `http://localhost:8080` to view the interactive chart.
 The dashboard includes pause/resume controls and shows a 10 step moving average of the gradient norm alongside the loss value and learning rate.
 The screenshot `docs/assets/training_dashboard.png` illustrates the default layout.

+## Distributed parameter server example

+A minimal parameter server is provided under
+`examples/distributed_parameter_server_example.cpp`.
+The server publishes the
+current parameters over one gRPC stream while a worker sends gradients back on a
+second stream.
+After applying the gradient, the updated parameter is broadcast
+to the worker.
+This demonstrates how Harmonics I/O primitives can coordinate a
+distributed training loop.
+See the runtime guide for build and run instructions.